aplbrain/neuvue-app/neuvue_project/workspace/static/getting_started.md

 In addition to the task tables, you will also see buttons on the right side of the task type headers.
 These buttons are described below:

 * **Start Proofreading** - This button exists for all task types with pending tasks available and assigned to you.
-Click this will nagivate you to the Workspace page, where the next task will automatically be queued up and displayed.
+Click this will navigate you to the Workspace page, where the next task will automatically be queued up and displayed.
 * **Add More Tasks** - Available for some task types only.
 Clicking this will allow additional tasks to be assigned to your user in cases where you deplete your queue or would like fresh tasks to work on.
 The number of tasks added to your user depends on the task type and there are certain limits set on how many tasks can be assigned to one user at a time.
 * **Remove Skipped Tasks** - Available for some task types only.
 Clicking this will remove all tasks that have been skipped once or more from your queue permanently.

 From this point you can begin proofreading by deciding on which task types you would like to work on and then clicking "Start Proofreading" for that task type.
 This will navigate you to the workspace page, which is the main interface for proofreading work.